uw-dims/dims-finalreport/docs/source/challenges.rst

 "scrum" meetings were held using online tools (at various times Adobe Connect, Skype, and Google Hangout were all used, to varying degrees of effectiveness or frustration.)
-This made the problem of trying to bring team members up to speed on new concepts and skills difficult, due to lack of physical presense and availability.
+This made the problem of trying to bring team members up to speed on new concepts and skills difficult, due to lack of physical presence and availability.

 Another difficulty resulted from political issues as opposed to strictly